onep1xel/TheAccessAgency/content/about-us.md

     alt: Ryan smiling at the camera seated in his wheelchair
   - image: images/about/1x1-laid-back.jpg
     alt: At ABC Radio studios Melbourne Ryan and presenter Alice Zaslavsky smile
-  - image: images/about/1x1-Ryan-camping.jpg
+  - image: images/about/1x1-Ryan-DestAust-24.jpg
-    alt: Ryan at a park with outdoor gear on and off-road wheelchair tyres
+    alt: wide view towards a conference stage with many people at circular tables